Skip to content

 A typical SAP Sales Cloud V2 implementation for a mid-market company runs 8-16 weeks and costs $40,000-$120,000.
 This covers:

-The primary cost drivers at this level are the number of integrations, the volume of legacy data, and the complexity of your sales process (how many pipeline stages, approval workflows, and custom fields).
+The primary cost drivers: number of integrations, volume of legacy data, and complexity of your sales process (how many pipeline stages, approval workflows, and custom fields).

 Enterprise Rollout (3–6 Months)

 We follow the SAP Activate methodology for all implementations.
 The phased approach (Discover, Prepare, Explore, Realise, Deploy, Run) reduces risk and keeps costs predictable.
-That matters when your board wants to know the number before signing off.
+That matters when your board wants a number before signing off.

 First-Year Total Cost Estimates

-Combining license and implementation costs for a 25-user deployment:
+Combining licence and implementation costs for a 25-user deployment:

 These ranges are based on list pricing without negotiated discounts.
 Your actual numbers will depend on the deal your SAP account team offers and the scope of work.